RobKenis/rob-kenis-dot-com/blog/content/posts/hosting_your_blog_on_aws.md

 #### Building the project

-To deploy the blog in the most simple way, we need a simple *HTML, CSS and JS* files.
+To deploy the blog in the most simple way, we need simple *HTML, CSS and JS* files.
 We need those files, so we can deploy the site on solutions like *AWS S3*, *Azure Blog Storage* or even *GitHub Pages*.
 To build the site, simply use

 ```shell